cjcpineda/pickleballtournaments-test-charter/README.md

-# pickleballtournaments_test_charter
+# pickleball-players-test-charter
-The focus of this project is building and testing an automation framework for PickleballTournaments.com.
-I’ll start with a test charter to outline the scope and goals, then gradually move into writing and refining automated tests.
+The focus of this project is to write a test charter for [pickleball.com/players](https://pickleball.com/players).

 ## Main Features
 ### Header.Links
 1. Shop Pickleball Central
 2. Where to Watch Pickleball